anna-tsvetanova/SoftUni-QA-Fundamentals-and-Manual-Testing/README.md

 ▪ Relational Databases
 ▪ Test Monitoring and Control

-Course Goals:
-▪ Knowledge of the software development process
-▪ Knowledge of the QA process
-▪ Skills in functional and non-functional testing
-▪ Ability to start work as an intern or junior QA engineer
+Course Goals -> Knowledge of the software development process -> Knowledge of the QA process -> Skills in functional and non-functional testing -> Ability to start work as an intern or junior QA engineer

  Theoretical Exam in English
  Practical exam testing the following skills: